 Updated List Of CDN Vendors and History of All CDNs Across The Industry

-[Updated February 3, 2024] Over the past 18 months, we’ve seen a lot of changes in the CDN vendor landscape.
+[Updated November 25, 2024] Over the past 18 months, we’ve seen a lot of changes in the CDN vendor landscape.
 Below is an updated list of vendors I am tracking in the market that offer commercial CDN services to deliver video for content owners and vendors that provide CDN platforms for deployment inside telecom networks or DIY CDN buildouts. (list is at: www.cdnlist.com) At the bottom of the post is the history of all the CDN vendors tied to video delivery, nearly 100 dating back to 1994, along with what happened to the companies.
-For almost 20 years, I have been offering free help to any CDN customer who has questions on their CDN deployment, including vendor selection, latest pricing, creating an RFP, CDN technologies, etc., so feel free to reach out to me at dan@danrayburn.com if I can help.
+For almost 20 years, I have been offering free help to any CDN customer who has questions on their CDN deployment, including vendor selection, latest pricing, creating an RFP, CDN technologies, etc., so feel free to reach out to me at if I can help.
+If you want to know more about the size of the CDN market, see my post from July 2024 at www.cdnmarket.com (Global CDN Services Market About $5B in 2023, Expected To Grow 3% In 2024, Driven by AWS)

 With this vendor list comes a LOT of caveats, which are essential to note.
 The term “CDN” means many things to people and is an umbrella term that covers the delivery of many different types of content.
 Not all commercial CDNs specialize in delivering the same type of content for small objects, large objects, streaming, etc., and many CDNs offer a lot of other services in the cloud security, edge, and application realm.
 Just because all the vendors are on this list together does NOT mean they can be compared apples-to-apples!
 Customers have to drill down into specific requirements around their performance needs, capacity, regions of delivery, SLA, etc., and then use those metrics to compare which CDN vendors genuinely have a similar offering.
 Some CDNs target SMBs (small and medium businesses) where pricing could be as low as $100 a month, and still other CDNs won’t even quote a customer under $5,000.
 There is no one-size-fits-all, and the differences between CDNs can vary widely, especially regarding capacity in specific geographic regions outside North America.
 PoPs on a map do not equal capacity or guarantee performance.